-5. impose conditions on the regulated member’s practice permit in accordance with the Health Professions Act.
+- impose conditions on the regulated member’s practice permit in accordance with section 40.1(1) of the HPA,

-6. refer a matter to the Complaints Director as a complaint, subject to the confidentiality provisions in the HPA, or
+- refer a matter to the Complaints Director as a complaint, subject to the confidentiality provisions in section 51.1 of the HPA, or

 Active practice permit refers to “a practice permit issued to a regulated member under Part 2 of the Health Professions Act.”